Nicoolodion/isthisnotpossible_CG/README.md

 - [!]
 ForceAdd doesn't work using the command for uploaders and Admins (and maybe normal two?) - Removed
 - [ ] improve logs

--- Development stopped due to not needing it anymore and already being to a satisfactory state --
+-- Development stopped due to it already being in a satisfactory state --